 Basically, every school is different in what they look for, but after talking to several program directors about what they’re looking for in an applicant, I’ve never once heard one say that they’re looking for BSN graduates from prestigious (or specific) schools.

-What I have heard them say is that they they want people who are scholastically capable of meeting the program requirements (graduating CRNA school with above a 3.0), critical thinkers – nurses who haven’t just “done ICU” but understood ICU and have somewhat mastered it (feel confident and fully capable in many settings).
+What I have heard them say is that they they want people who are scholastically capable of meeting the program requirements (graduating CRNA school with above a 3.0), critical thinkers – nurses who haven’t just “done ICU” but understood ICU and fully capable in many settings).

-My vote is to get your degree as quickly, as cheaply and as locally as possible while keeping your GPA high and excelling in ICU.
+My vote is to get your degree as quickly, as cheaply and excelling in ICU.